-Yes, the German-Austrian sorta dumpling/sorta pasta side dish that would be on no one’s list of best or go-to pastas for a small child may just be the ideal noodle for your lil’ noodle.
+Yes, the German-Austrian sorta dumpling/sorta pasta side dish that would be on no one’s list of best or go-to pasta shape for a small child may just be the ideal noodle for your lil’ noodle.
 Individual spaetzle are small–about a quarter of the size of a long noodle–but more substantial than the macaroni or soup shapes; your child can pincer them easily but can’t stuff ‘em in his/her mouth.
 They have some chew on them–enough to interest the child lizard brain but not enough to impede their eating.
 They absorb sauce well but don’t surrender to it; they can go in all the usual directions that shells, tubes, or noodles are taken.
 They’re boring–but really good at it!

 We went the boring route (i.e., a bit of butter and cheese) the first few times we served spaetzle to get our son acquainted with the look and feel of the noodle; he got comfortable quickly.
 Not wanting to waste an opportunity, we upped the game just as fast, combining the texture and cheesiness of cacio e pepe noodles with the “kale sauce” trend of turning noodles and sauce into a vegetable.
 Best of both worlds, this one: the supple comfort of a soft and cheesy noodle + a bright and nutrient-dense topping.
 (See “Adapt” section of recipe below for a less, well, green version.)